PeteJobi/DraggerResizerWinUI/README.md

     dr.InitDraggerResizer(Rect, orientations, parameters, callbacks);
     ```

+- Deinitialization: If a target is no longer needed, or you need to reinitialize it with different parameters/callbacks, you can use these methods on them.
-- **DeInitDraggerResizer(FrameworkElement element)** <br>
+  - **void DeInitDraggerResizer(FrameworkElement element)** <br>
     Call this on an initialized target to deinitialize it.
 This removes all its handles from the visual tree and references to it from the dr object.
 The position and dimensions of the target as they were before calling the method is kept.

-- **RemoveElement(FrameworkElement element)** <br>
+  - **void RemoveElement(FrameworkElement element)** <br>
-Call this to completely remove an element from the visual tree.
+    Call this to completely remove a target from the visual tree.

-- **RemoveAllElements()** <br>
+  - **void RemoveAllElements()** <br>
     Call this to remove all targets if your dr instance has initialized more than one.

+- Coordinates retrieval: Get the position of a target.
+  - **double GetElementLeft(FrameworkElement element)** <br>
+  Get the left coordinate of the target relative to the canvas.
+A return value of 30 means the target is 30 pixels away from the left edge of the canvas.
+  - **double GetElementTop(FrameworkElement element)** <br>
+    Get the top coordinate of the target relative to the canvas.
+A return value of -15 means the target is 15 pixels above from the top edge of the canvas.

+- Coordinates modification: Set the position of a target.
+  - **void PositionElementLeft(FrameworkElement element, double left, HandlingParameters? parameters = null)** <br>
+    Set the left coordinate of the target relative to the canvas.
+A _left_ value of -23 means the target will be positioned 23 pixels to the left of the canvas's left edge.
+You can specify handling parameters that will be used for this operation.
+If you don't, the one you provided during initialization will be used.
+  - **void PositionElementTop(FrameworkElement element, double top, HandlingParameters? parameters = null)** <br>
+    Set the top coordinate of the target relative to the canvas.
+A _top_ value of 8 means the target will be positioned 8 pixels below the canvas's top edge.
+You can specify handling parameters that will be used for this operation.
+If you don't, the one you provided during initialization will be used.
+  - **void PositionElement(FrameworkElement element, double left, double top, HandlingParameters? parameters = null)** <br>
+    Set the left and top coordinate of the target relative to the canvas.
+Combines the above two methods.
+  - **void DragElementHorizontally(FrameworkElement element, double translation)** <br>
+    This is like PositionElementLeft, but relative to the target itself.
+A _translation_ value of -23 means the target will be positioned 23 pixels to the left of where it was before the call.
+  - **void DragElementVertically(FrameworkElement element, double translation)** <br>
+    This is like PositionElementTop, but relative to the target itself.
+A _translation_ value of 8 means the target will be positioned 8 pixels downwards.
+  - **void DragElement(FrameworkElement element, double translationX, double translationY)** <br>
+    This combines the above two methods

 # Enums and Classes
 - **Orientation**: These represents the position of resize handles and directions allowed for dragging.